sanposhiho/molize/README.md

-# mol
+# molize

-mol is library to realize actor model based applications with Go.
+molize is library to realize actor model based applications with Go.

 Inspired by Erlang and Akka